GWC-QC/Python_Series/SetUp/Anaconda_Python_Installation_and_Jupyter_Notebook.md

 Anaconda is the preferred way to run jupyter.
 After installing anaconda (version 3.x), you can follow the steps below to start jupyter notebook.

+A good resource to familiarize yourself with Jupyter Notebook: [How to Use Jupyter Notebook in 2020: A Beginner’s Tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/)

 ## Anaconda Jupyter Notebook
 ### MAC,Windows, and Linux
 - navigate to http://docs.anaconda.com/anaconda/user-guide/getting-started/